Cours d'école doctorale de Stefano Olla

 14 h - 17 h

 Université Paris Dauphine - PSL

-This course is an elementary introduction to Thermodynamics and Statistical Mechanics.
-The aim is to explain the main ideas in few concrete models, more than constructing a general theory.
+This course is an introduction to Thermodynamics and Statistical Mechanics.
+The aim is to explain the main ideas in one concrete model, more than constructing a general theory.

 This aspect differentiates this course from more classical courses in statistical physics, where only the equilibrium properties of the systems are studied.

 As classical thermodynamics concerns transformations from an equilibrium state to another, in the second part of the course I will illustrate how some ideas generalize to transitions between non-equilibrium stationary states.